200+ Countries of the World Daily Bell Ringer for your World Geography Class

 Different Ways to Implement:

 Print a complete journal for each student and spiral bind or place in a binder.
 Complete one country each day.
 Complete the reflection section at the end of the week.
 Divider sheets with maps are included for each continent for easy organization.
 Students can also label the countries on the map along the way.

 OR Print specific continents/pages that match your curriculum (example, if you are studying European history, just focus on Europe.)

-Need to save on printing or ink?
-Don’t print the pages—instead, display the page for the whole class using your projector.
+Don't have a class set of computers or tablets?
+One option is to display the page for the whole class using your projector.
 Complete as a class, or rotate students to help with the research.
-Choose a new student(s) each day to research the data and share their findings with the whole class.
+Choose a new student(s) each day to complete the research and share their findings with the whole class.

 This resource includes a “Research Tips” page for your students.
 This resource will involve using the internet for research.
-Your students can gather information from encyclopedias online or an atlas.
+Your students can gather information from encyclopedias online or atlas.
 Many countries have websites.
 Travel sites have good information too.
-Your students will NEED to access the Human Development Reports for data, and will need to get online to get the latest GDP numbers.
-A link to this website is included in this file.
+Your students will need to access the Human Development Reports for data, and will also need to get online to find the latest GDP numbers.
+A link to this website is included in the file.

 To access a FREE one week sample, to try before you buy, click here:

 What Teachers are Saying about this Bell Ringer: